Dallinger/Dallinger/docs/source/required_experimental_files.rst

    something goes wrong.
 -  launch.html - this page is shown when the /launch route is pinged and the experiment starts successfully.
--  robots.txt - this file is returned to bots (e.g. from google) that
+-  robots.txt - this file is returned to bots (e.g. from Google) that
    bump into the experiment when crawling the internet.
 -  wallace.js - this is a javascript library with a number of helpful functions.